drequeceler/appgyver-js-api/topics/media/methods/play.md

 **Parameters**

 * *string* **filename**<br>
   The filename and path of the audio file to play.
-The path is relative to the app's `views` directory.
+The path is relative to the root directory of the app's file structure, so if your audio file is at `MyStudioProject/views/default/assets/audio.wav`, the correct API call is `AG.media.play("Application/default/assets/audio.wav")`.

 ## Returns
 Nothing.